Real PHP multithreading application

 Cross-process data exchange

-Forking process is simple.
+The forking process is simple.
 But composing them together impossible.
-And what if we need to receive data from child (or even few children process)?
+And what if we need to receive data from child (or even a few children process)?

 Well, implementation could be based on several approaches: shared memory, temporary file, process-piping,

 etc. But if we need instant messaging, we'll use

 We've got another question: how to call reading procedure to interrupt the main process and get data from a child?